devPro0330/3D-portfolio-three.js/README.md

-# Build and Deploy 3D Portfolio Website with Three.js and React.js
+# 3D Portfolio Website with Three.js and React.js

 ## Introduction

-The most impressive websites in the world use 3D graphics and animations to bring their content to life.
-Let's build your own ThreeJS 3D Developer Portfolio!

 In this project, it'll be implemented following: